shirblc/story-manager-server-ng1/README.md

 ### Master Branch

 1. Download or clone the repo.
+2. cd into the project directory.
-2. Run ```npm install```.
+3. Run ```npm install```.
-3. Start building.
+4. Start building.
 Don't forget to add each JavaScript file you create to the concatenation order in the Gulp tasks 'scripts' and 'scripts-dist'.

 ### Unit-Testing-Gulp Branch

 1. Download or clone the repo.
+2. cd into the project directory.
-2. Run ```npm install```.
+3. Run ```npm install```.
-3. Set up your tests in the Jasmine specs folder.
+4. Set up your tests in the Jasmine specs folder.
+5. Start building.
+Don't forget to add each JavaScript file you create to the concatenation order in the Gulp tasks 'scripts' and 'scripts-dist'.

+### Unit-Testing-Manual Branch

+1. Download or clone the repo.
+2. cd into the project directory.
+3. Run ```npm install```.
+4. Set up your tests in the Jasmine tests folder and get specRunner.html running.
-4. Start building.
+5. Start building.
 Don't forget to add each JavaScript file you create to the concatenation order in the Gulp tasks 'scripts' and 'scripts-dist'.

 ## Contents